dhazel/buck/README.md

 * Language - Assembly Studio 8X, Z80 assembly
 * Platform - Texas Instruments TI86 graphing calculator
 * Functionality - Compute optimal lengths at which to buck a tree into logs

+#About the code:

+The bucking assembly language program is written using the "Assembly Studio 8X" IDE provided by "Assembly Coder's Zenith" (ACZ), and it is written for the TI86 Texas Instruments Graphing Calculator, which uses the Z80 micro-processor.
+Assembly Studio 8X uses the Telemark Assembler (TASM), not be be confused with Borland's Turbo Assembler.
+The source code used by Assembly Studio 8X is *NOT* fully compatible with TASM and must be slightly modified to compile without the IDE.

 #Changelog: